WebOrigami/docs/src/content/language/documents.md

 ${ yaml samples.ori/help/basho.md/ }
 ```

-You can see that Origami is treating the body text as a `text` property.
+You can see that Origami is treating the body text as a `@text` property.
 In JSON format:

 ```console
 $ ori json basho.md